 The sequential ignorability assumption must be satisfied in order to identify the average mediation effects.
-This key assumption implies that the treatment assignment is essentially random after adjusting for observed pretreatment covariates and that the assignment of mediator values is also essentially random once both observed treatment and the same set of observed pretreatment covariates are adjusted for.
-(Imai, Jo, & Stuart, 2011, pp. 863-864)
+This key assumption implies that the treatment assignment is essentially random after adjusting for observed pre-treatment covariates and that the assignment of mediator values is also essentially random once both observed treatment and the same set of observed pre-treatment covariates are adjusted for.'(Imai et al., 2011a, pp. 863-864)4

-I show that milder conditions are sufficient for identification.
-First, there is no need to require that covariates be pretreatment, as long as they are causally unaffected by the treatment.
+I shall show that milder conditions are sufficient for identification.
+First, there is no need to require that covariates be pre-treatment, as long as they are causally unaffected by the treatment.
 Second, the treatment assignment need not be random under any adjustment; identification can be achieved with treatment assignment remaining highly confounded under every set of observed covariates.
-Finally, one need not insist on using "the same set of observed pretreatment covariates"; two or three different sets can sometimes accomplish what the same set cannot.
+Finally, we need not insist on using "the same set of observed pre-treatment covariates"; two or three different sets can sometimes accomplish what the same set can not.

 On the other extreme, there is also a tendency among researchers to treat the necessary adjustments as totally independent of each other.
-A common misconception presumes that control of confounding between the treatment and the mediator can be accomplished independently of how one controls confounding between the mediator and the outcome.
-I show this not be the case;
+A common misconception presumes that control of confounding between the treatment and the mediator can be accomplished independently of how we control confounding between the mediator and the outcome.
+We will show this not be the case; adjusting for mediator-outcome confounders may constrain the choices of covariates admissible for the treatment-mediator adjustment.